 In 1946, the park was returned to the state.

 Today, in addition to serving as a historical reminder, the park is host to great fishing, camping, swimming and other activities.

-The fort still overlooks the Atlantic but now the chief view from its walls is that off fishing craft and the occasional parasail.
+The fort still overlooks the Atlantic but now the chief view from its walls is that off fishing craft and the occassional parasail.